|

 "Ready when you are C.B.!"

 The Great Movie Ride (low) was one of the original attractions at Disney Hollywood (nee Disney-MGM) Studios when it opened in 1989, so it's a little dated, but a classic Disney attraction none the less.
 This version is cut together from two tapings, so you aren't imagining things if you notice jumping from near the front of train one, car one to the rear of train two, car two, or cast members suddenly changing from male to female.
 Also note that this version of the video is impossible to see at Disneyworld, since it shows both the Gangster and the Cowboy version.
 Sound quality is pretty bad in places.
 They should mike the CM's when they're not in the vehicles.
-Great Movie Ride Exterior photos are here. |
+(As of 2012 or so, they do!
+Disney must be reading!
+Heh.)
+Great Movie Ride photos are here.
+I had dinner in Great Movie Ride during D23's 2012 Super Scream if you want to see some detailed pictures of the sets. |

 115MB, Length: 16:16, Bitrate: 1024kb/s 55.7MB, Length: 16:16, Bitrate: 512kb/s |